blukatdevelopment/UnchainedWorldsOld/classes/tinkerer.md

 ### Martial Countermeasure System
 Many uses.
 This cuirass contains several telescopic spikes deployed by miniature blasting charges.
 When you are grappled, you may use your reaction to fail the grapple and instead activate the cuirass, causing 2d10 piercing damage to the grappler.
 You may also trigger the cuirass as part of a successful grapple of your own, dealing 2d10 piercing damage to the grappled.
 Once activated, it takes 10 minutes to replace the fuses on the cuirass.

-### Ankle weights of heavy obscurement.
-One use.
-This